The British Modernist Novel, 1900-1945|

 |Examinations and Assignments: |

-Two short essays (3-5 pages each), one longer essay (10-14 pages), and regular brief writing assignments.
+2 short essays (5-7 pages), a final exam, and regular brief writing assignments.

 |Drop/Add Enrollment Requests|